ErenalpK/2026worldcup_prediction/README.md

 ![Figure 2: Stage Score vs. Average FIFA Ranking](output/Stage%20Score%20vs.%20Average%20FIFA%20Ranking.png)

 **Interpretation**
-This scatter plot reveals a strong inverse relationship: teams with lower FIFA rankings (better ranked) tend to achieve higher stage scores.
-The downward trend is consistent across confederations, particularly for UEFA and CONMEBOL, whose teams are clustered in the high-performance, low-rank region.
-This visualization provides preliminary evidence of correlation, later confirmed by statistical testing.
+The scatterplot examining the relationship between average FIFA ranking and World Cup stage score reveals a clear negative trend.
+As a team’s average FIFA ranking improves (i.e., the ranking number decreases), its stage score tends to increase.
+The majority of teams with high stage scores are concentrated in the lower-left part of the graph, meaning that better-ranked teams generally progress further in the tournament.
+This relationship holds across different confederations, particularly among UEFA and CONMEBOL teams, and aligns with the expectation that FIFA rankings, despite some limitations, are a meaningful reflection of actual competitive strength in World Cups.

 **Statistical Result**
 - **Spearman’s ρ:** –0.822